GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     step should be implemented in your two HTML files responsible for the photos and search pages.

-    1. Within the 'mySlides' class add the class 'numbertext'.
+    1. Within the `mySlides` class add the class `numbertext`.
 This will display the current number of the photo displayed, i.e. `1/5`.

         `loop.index` is the current iteration of the `for` loop, and